xbeat/Machine-Learning/README.md

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 Neural networks can learn from data to perform tasks like classification and regression.

+## Mastering Analytics Frameworks with Python

+Introduction to Analytics Frameworks

+Analytics frameworks provide a structured approach to data analysis, enabling data scientists to extract meaningful insights from complex datasets.
+These frameworks encompass various methodologies, tools, and best practices that guide the entire analytics process, from data collection to interpretation and decision-making.

 ## Unlock the Power of Python Tuples

 Understanding Python Tuples